 - Gaps in Employment

-A good letter of explanation detailing borrowers compensating factor attached with the mortgage application will make the mortgage application much stronger.
+A good letter of explanation detailing borrowers’ compensating factors attached with the mortgage application will make the mortgage application much stronger.
 It will give more confidence for the mortgage loan underwriter in issuing a mortgage loan approval.
-Loan Officers will go over with borrowers on what to state on letters of explanations.
+Loan Officers will go over with borrowers what to state on letters of explanation.
 Letter of explanations with supporting documents and/or paperwork shows strength and credibility.
 Make the letter of explanation short, concise, legible, easy to understand, and legible.
 Remember a strong letter of explanation goes a long way on manual underwrites.
 Mortgage underwriters have a lot of discretion on manual underwrites.

 Examples Of Compensating Factors on Manual Underwriting of VA Loans